quii/learn-go-with-tests/websockets.md

 Hooray!
 The tests pass.

 We are not going to send the blind messages anywhere _just yet_ as we need to have a think about that.
+When we call `game.Start` we send in `ioutil.Discard` which will just discard any messages written to it.

 For now start the web server up.
 You'll need to update the `main.go` to pass a `Game` to the `PlayerServer`

 ```go
 func main() {